Treating Neuroblastoma in Children and Other Pediatric Cancers

 We are also on the leading edge of emerging therapies in cancer care.
 We are one of only two hospitals systems in Ohio to offer CAR T-cell therapy.
 This innovative new cancer treatment uses the patient’s immune system cells to fight the disease.

 Furthermore, advances in minimally invasive surgery that completely removes cancerous tissues are becoming more common.
 Our cancer surgeons have pioneered these techniques and novel treatments to improve survival outcomes.

 A Lifetime of Caring for Babies and Children with Cancer

 Many children who have undergone cancer treatment may have multiple challenges for years, even decades, following treatment.
 At University Hospitals, we offer each child superb cancer care that extends into young adulthood and beyond.
-We will be there as your child grows in order to assist with any concerns that may come up as a result of his or her cancer or cancer treatment.
+As your child grows, we will be there to assist with any cancer- or treatment-related concerns that may arise.
 Our leading-edge oncologists and other physicians become partners in care for life with our patients and their families.